andrew-harding-gh/nexml-nyiso/README.md

 # Setup

-For now, we recommend setting up a virtual environment to run the scripts and notebooks contained in this project.
+For now, we recommend setting up a virtual environment (Python 3.7) to run the scripts and notebooks contained in this project.
 For more information, please read [here](https://docs.python.org/3/library/venv.html).
  *  Once created, install `requirements.txt`.
  *  To train the models you will want to set up [plaidML](https://github.com/plaidml/plaidml) as your backend.
 If you can run `plaidbench keras mobilenet` without issue the notebooks should run correctly.
 Alternatively, feel free to modify the notebooks to use anything else compatible with Keras (TensorFlow, Theano, CNTK).